-The Bylaws Subcommittee shall review the NCAC Bylaws annually and prepare reports to the NCAC membership with recommended actions to be taken, when appropriate.
+This subcommittee shall review the NCAC Bylaws annually and prepare reports to the regular membership with recommended actions to be taken.

 The members of the Bylaws Subcommittee shall be elected at the June annual meeting and serve a one-year term from July 1-June 30.